uber-web/jazelle/README.md

 )
 ```

 You can dynamically update the `deps` argument of the static analysis project BUILD.bazel file by writing a [`preinstall`](#installation-hooks) script that parses and edits the BUILD.bazel file.
-The list of monorepo projects is conveniently available in `manifest.json`.
+The list of monorepo projects is conveniently available in the root level `package.json` file.

 Note that updating `buildFileTemplate` does not change existing BUILD.bazel files (since they could contain custom rules and modifications).
 If you want the same changes in existing files, you will have to edit those files yourself.